Building a Legacy

 Next we dominated the aftermarket race hull market

 From 2011-2017 we focused primarily on our race hull the Trinity Vector, shipping hulls into 17 countries and leading the market by example.
 Building our Vector race hull for Team Kawasaki, Team Yamaha, private race teams, our own National and International team, and for enthusiasts around the world!

 Our final race hull design after 11 years in the jetski market

-After 11 years of development, design, production and service sent around the world in the jetski market we had a decision to make.
+After 11 years of development, design, production and service sent around the world in the jet ski market we had a decision to make.
 Manage two growing companies or choose one to focus on completely.
-We sold Trinity Composites and designed one last hull along with all the tooling to manufacture for the new owner of Trinity Composites at the end of 2019.
+At the end of 2019, we sold Trinity Composites, designing one last hull and its associated tooling for the new owner.

 In every one of our rings is our story!
 Core Carbon Rings represents ambition, determination, and progress.
 We use state of the art materials to craft a ring that symbolizes strength, beauty, and oneness.
 Marrying technology with tradition.
 From our family to you and yours, we wish you the very best!